bytebutcher/bundler.sh/README.md

 # bundler.sh

-Bundler allows you to bundle multiple shell scripts into a single executable shell script.
-This makes distribution and execution of multiple scripts as a single file convenient and easy.
+Bundler allows you to bundle multiple shell scripts into a single executable.

 ## Features